giannis-mel/CUDA-MeanShift/README.md

 The shared memory implementation benefits significantly when the convergence criterion `e` is smaller, leading to more iterations and hence better performance.
 A graph of the results can be seen below.

-Moreover, performance test were conducted in a local pc with a gpu Nvidia GeForce GTX 1060.
+Moreover, performance tests were conducted in a local pc with Nvidia GeForce GTX 1060 as gpu.
 The produced results for `e` = 0.005 are in the table below:

 | Implementation | Execution Time |
 |----------------|----------------|